Getting the Most Out of Auggie

 Perception Summary

-What it is: The "headline," not the verdict-a compressed synthesis of how the group collectively perceives the brand or concept.
+The "headline" — a compressed synthesis of how the group collectively perceives the brand or concept.
+Use it to frame internal discussions, set context for leadership, and guide what to explore next.

 Themes & Tensions